jankolmas/stm8tutorial/README.md

-# stm8tutorial
+# STM8 minimal

-Tutorial for STM8 functions
+This is a minimal working code for STM8